Setting up a dev environment for the MSVC toolchain (Visual Studio 2022) for Windows

 Once the preferred preset is selected, right-click the Dissolve CMakeLists.txt in the Visual Studio solution explorer, and select Configure Cache.
 This should start the CMake configuration process, which involves using the Conan package manager to install the remaining dependencies.
 Visual Studio may have been set up to do this automatically when the project is opened, or if any saved changes are made to CMakeLists.txt.

-Note: on configuration, you may experience a Conan error “locked by another concurrent conan process”.
+1. “locked by another concurrent conan process”.
 Typically this can be resolved using the command conan remove --locks in a developer powershell.
 If this does not work, navigate to your C drive .conan folder and delete the data sub-directory.

 Build project